 Generally, no – soft water doesn’t pose any health risks.
 However, if you’ve used a water softening system that adds sodium to water, your drinking water may pose an increased risk of high blood pressure.

 With that said, water softening with sodium is usually only a concern for people who need to follow low-sodium diets.
 For most people, the sodium in soft water won’t be enough to have any known effects.
+Water softeners can also use potassium as a salt alternative.

 How Can I Know For Sure If My Water Is Hard?